Getting Around and Transport

-The Council for Disabled Children’s website has a lot of information about travel, travel guides and travel training.
+The Council for Disabled Children’s website has a lot of information about travel, travel guides and independent travel training.
 You can also find information about holidays for people with additional needs and much more.

-If your child has a statement of special education needs, and is not able to walk to school or to travel on the school bus, they may be entitled to free school transport, even though you live within walking distance or your child is not attending their local school.
+If your child has an Education, Health and Care (EHC) plan, and is not able to walk to school or to travel on the school bus, they may be entitled to free school transport, even though you live within walking distance or your child is not attending their local school.

 The policy is set out in the SEND Home to School Transport Policy [PDF, 384Kb].

 Students over the age of 16 with disabilities, who attend a college or sixth form, may also be entitled to help with their transport costs.